probmods/dippl/chapters/04-factorseq.md

           }, 20))
 ~~~

 This program computes the probability distribution on the next word of a sentence that starts 'tall John....'
-It finds a few parses that start this way... but this grammar was specially chosen to place the highest probability on such sentences.
+It finds a few parses that start this way.
+However, this grammar was specially chosen to place the highest probability on such sentences.
 Try looking for completions of 'salty soup...' and you will be less happy.

 ## Decomposing and interleaving factors